emayom/emayom/README.md

-- 👋 Hi,
+- ##👋
-- I’m A Young Lim!
+- Hi, I’m A Young Lim!
 - first of all thanks for your visiting my github. 🥰
 -
-- 👀 I’m interested in ...
+- 👀 I’m  I graduated from Sangmyeong university and majored in Industrial design!
 - 🌱 I’m currently learning FE developmenet.

-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- you can reach me at ... 👇🏻
+- 📫 : emayom@naver.com
+-

 <!---
 emayom/emayom is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.